- Recognize the varying amounts of sleep preschool children need.

 Creating a Restful Environment for Sleep

 There is a lot you can do to promote a peaceful rest time.
 First, each child in a full-day program should have a cot or mat for rest time.
 Children should not sleep directly on the floor.
 Think carefully about cot arrangement as well.
-If children are too close together, they may distract each other and they may spread illnesses.
-Children’s faces should be at least 3 feet apart or separated by a solid barrier, such as a shelf unit, according to the National Association for the Education of Young Children.
+If children are too close together, they may distract each other and spread illnesses.
+Children’s faces should be at least three feet apart or separated by a solid barrier, such as a shelf unit, according to the National Association for the Education of Young Children.
 This means the distance can be accomplished by staggering the direction in which children lie: head-to-toe and toe-to-head.
 Playing soothing music can help children fall asleep.
 Your interactions can also help soothe children to sleep.
 Patting children on the back, quietly reading a story, or comforting an upset child can create a peaceful environment for sleep.

 This short video provides a few more ideas for helping you get ready for rest time.